hmasdev/pybizday_utils/README.md

    - add years and months to a date considering business days. e.g. transform a business end of month to a business end of month.

 In this section, some examples are provided to illustrate how to use the library.
-If you want to know the defails, see the docstrings of each function.
+If you want to know the details, see the docstrings of each function.

 The following is an example of the first feature: